-(1)---t-Label" means all information-bearing material attached to or a part of a wine container, including the cork or cap.

-(2) All wine labels must comply with the requirements of the Commission's advertising rules (OAR Chapter 845, Division 007),

-OAR 845-010-0280 (federal standards for wine identity), 845-010-0206 (Private Labels) and 845-010-0905 to 845-010-0935 (Oregon standards for wine identity) when applicable, and must be approved by the Bureau of Alcohol, Tobacco and Firearms.
-If a manufacturer or wholesaler sells a wine in Oregon that does not comply with the labeling requirements, the Commission may, in addition to any other sanction, require the licensee to stop selling and recall the wine.

-(3) No person may alter or remove a label on wine produced, bottled or for sale in Oregon, except to add labeling to comply with federal or state laws.
+- (1) "Label" means all information-bearing material attached to or a part of a wine container, including all closures. - (2) All wine labels must comply with the requirements of the Commission's advertising rules (OAR chapter 845, division 007), OAR 845-010-0280 (federal standards for wine identity), 845-010-0206 (Private Labels) and 845-010-0905 through 845-010-0930 (Oregon standards for wine identity) when applicable, and must be approved by the Alcohol and Tobacco Tax and Trade Bureau (TTB).
+If a manufacturer or wholesaler sells a wine in Oregon that does not comply with the labeling requirements, the Commission may, in addition to any other sanction, require the licensee to stop selling and recall the wine. - (3) No person, except wine producers, may alter or remove a label on wine produced, bottled or for sale in Oregon, except to add labeling to comply with federal or state laws.